 Hal is an engineer determined to use science to tackle the illegal trade in endangered species products.
-With a PhD in bioengineering, Hal is now working in a cancer research laboratory with Dr Eli Vlaisavljevich at Virginia Tech on ultra-sound based technology to advance techniques to effectively extract DNA from timber samples.
+With support from Schmidt Science Fellows, he spent a year in a cancer research lab of Dr Eli Vlaisavljevich at Virginia Tech.
+Here, Hal focussed on ultra-sound based technology to advance techniques to effectively extract DNA from timber samples.

-Dr Holmes completed his PhD in bioengineering with Professor Karl Böhringer at the University of Washington creating a DNA barcoding platform for conservation and species identification, to help detect poaching and protect global biodiversity.
-With the Vlaisavlijevich Lab, Dr Holmes will be taking this effort to an unlikely source – a cancer research laboratory – to study an ultra-sound based technology used in cancer therapy that could potentially also be used for the extraction of DNA from timber tissue.
+Dr. Holmes completed his PhD in bioengineering with Professor Karl Böhringer at the University of Washington creating a DNA barcoding platform for conservation and species identification, to help detect poaching and protect global biodiversity.
+With the Vlaisavlijevich Lab, Dr Holmes took this effort to an unlikely source – a cancer research laboratory – to study an ultra-sound based technology used in cancer therapy that could potentially also be used for the extraction of DNA from timber tissue.